MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2022/HackRPI-2022.md

 - 9 Workshops ranging from Github to Data Science to Machine Learning
   - Including 4 Guest Workshops including a Bloomberg Terminal Demo and a Cyber Security Crash Course from RPI SEC
-- 5 Fun Mini-events Including:
+- 6 Fun Mini-events Including:
   - !Light
   - 2 CTFs
   - Trivia
+  - Puzzle Challenges
   - Movies
 - We hosted a GitHub Workshop right after the opening ceremony to kick off our event and get people started on the right foot
   - All submission were also hosted on github